hanabi/hanabi.github.io/docs/level_19/ignitions.md

     - e.g. It doesn't "match", which is unlike a *Finesse*, but like a *Bluff*.
   - unrelated to the *playability* of the clued card
     - e.g. Nothing needs to be "proved" to the player who got clued, which is unlike a *Finesse*, and unlike a *Bluff*.
-- Currently, there is only one type of clue that can cause an *Ignition*; see below.

-### Double Ignition (with Known Trash)
+### Trash Double Ignition (with Known Trash)

-- Towards the end of the game, if a player clues known trash, then there are usually 3 possible interpretations:
+- Towards the end of the game, if a player clues known trash, then there are usually 2 possible interpretations:

 #### 1) A Late-Game Trash Chop Move